Confused About the Symptoms of the Flu or the New Coronavirus? Read Here

-With different respiratory viruses causing similar symptoms, it can be hard to tell whether you have a cold, the flu or something much rarer but more serious, like the Novel Coronavirus.
-The symptoms of the flu – cough, shortness of breath, andfever – are also the symptoms of the new coronavirus.
-But unless you’ve recently traveled to Wuhan or any other place in the Hubei Province of China, or have had close contact with someone infected most likely from there, the risk of contracting coronavirus in the U.S. is still incredibly low.
+With different respiratory viruses causing similar symptoms, it can be hard to tell whether you have a cold, the flu or something much rarer but more serious, like the Novel Coronavirus (the virus is SARS-CoV-2, and the illness it causes is called COVID-19).
+The symptoms of the flu – cough, shortness of breath, and fever – are also the symptoms of the new coronavirus.
+But unless you’ve recently traveled to Wuhan or any other place in China, Iran, Italy, Korea, or Japan, or have had close contact with someone infected, the risk of contracting coronavirus in the U.S. is still low.

 What Is the Coronavirus?